insani-org/onscripter-en-msys2-configure-makefile/ONScripter-EN README.md

 The primary test environment is GNU/Linux (x86_64).
 Assuming standard build tools are installed, the full-source distribution is likely to compile out-of-the-box or with only minimal changes on truly
 POSIX-conformant platforms (*e.g.* GNU/Linux, *BSD).
 The primary target environment, on the other hand, is 32-bit Windows (i686).
 [MSYS2](https://msys2.org) on Windows 10+ is assumed for these builds, and due to multiple incompatibilities between MSYS2 and the original configure script, specially-modified Makefile for both x86-64 and i686 Windows compilation are provided.
 Development of those Makefiles can be found [here](https://github.com/insani-org/onscripter-en-msys2-configure-makefile).

-Please see INSTALL in the source distribution for specific build instructions.
+Please see INSTALL in the source distribution for other specific build instructions.

 # Localization
 While ONScripter proper, and previous versions of ONScripter-EN, require English or Japanese settings to be selected at compile-time, this version can be run in both English and Japanese modes.